Yoshinobu Yamamoto

 Yoshinobu Yamamoto (山本 由伸, Yamamoto Yoshinobu) is a Japanese professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 He has previously played in Nippon Professional Baseball (NPB) for the Orix Buffaloes, where he became one of the most decorated pitchers in league history.

 Between 2021 and 2023, Yamamoto won three consecutive Pacific League Most Valuable Player Awards, three Eiji Sawamura Awards, and three Triple Crowns, leading the league in wins, strikeouts, and earned run average in each of those seasons.
 He also threw two no-hitters and was a key figure in Orix's 2022 Japan Series championship.

 Following the 2023 season, Yamamoto was posted to MLB and signed a 12-year, $325 million contract with the Dodgers, the largest ever for a pitcher at the time.
 In his rookie MLB season, he contributed to Los Angeles’ 2024 World Series title over the New York Yankees, becoming the first player in baseball history to win a World Series, an Olympic gold medal, and a World Baseball Classic title.
 In 2025, Yamamoto was named to his first All-Star team.
-He then helped the Dodgers win a second consecutive World Series title over the Toronto Blue Jays while claiming the World Series MVP award in the process.
+He then helped the Dodgers win a second consecutive World Series title over the Toronto Blue Jays and claimed the World Series MVP award in the process, becoming only its second Asian recipient (after Hideki Matsui in 2009).
+Yamamoto again was named an All-Star in 2026.
 Internationally, he has represented Japan in multiple tournaments, earning gold medals at the 2019 WBSC Premier12, the 2020 Summer Olympics, and the 2023 World Baseball Classic.

+Personal life

+Yamamoto was born in Bizen, Okayama, Japan.
+His given name, Yoshinobu, combines "Yoshi" from his mother's name and "Nobu" from his father's name.
+He has one sister, who is an English teacher.